radiorabe/raar-ui/README.md

 Run `npm run build:prod` to build the project.
 The build artifacts will be stored in the `dist/raar-ui` directory.

-To keep dependencies up-to-date, run `ng update` to get a list of available updates and follow the instructions.
+To keep Angular up-to-date, run `ng update` to get a list of available updates and follow the instructions.
+For the other dependencies, check `npm outdated`, adjust version numbers in `package.json` and update with `npm update`.

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).